prasannax1/starships/README.md

 ### Description

 Other ships have Captain's Yachts for special diplomatic missions.
-The *Exodus*, with hangars to spare, didn't see the need to hide a ship in the body contours of the ship.
+The *Aviary*, with hangars to spare, didn't see the need to hide a ship in the body contours of the ship.

-The *Spock* takes diplomatic crafts to a whole new level.
-Named after a famous ambassador, the *Spock* is also designed to resemble the ship he was most famous for being in - the *Constitution Class* of the 23rd century.
-The *Constitution Class*, which still holds the record for maximum first contacts by any class of ships, was the first sight of starfleet and the federation for several species in the Alpha Quadrant.
-The *Spock Class* hopes to be the same to new civilizations wherever the *Exodus* is deployed.
+The *Dove* takes diplomatic crafts to a whole new level.
+It is designed to resemble the *Constitution Class* of the 23rd century, which still holds the record for maximum first contacts by any class of ships.
+It was the first sight of starfleet and the federation for several species in the Alpha Quadrant, and the *Dove Class* hopes to be the same to new civilizations wherever the *Exodus* is deployed.

-Cruising at a respectable warp 7.5, and capable of maxing it out to warp 9.1, the *Spock* is fast despite not really being built for speed.
-The *Spock* was defintely designed for luxury, and unlike the *Exodus* itself, it *was* designed to win beauty contests - and the *Spock* does a great job of giving a first impression.
+Cruising at a respectable warp 7.5, and capable of maxing it out to warp 9.1, the *Dove* is fast despite not really being built for speed.
+The *Dove* was defintely designed for luxury, and unlike the *Aviary* itself, it *was* designed to win beauty contests - and the *Dove* does a great job of giving a first impression.

 ### Saucer Separation

-The *Spock* is the only auxillary vessel on the *Exodus* which has a saucer separation feature.
-Since the *Spock* doesn't have any auxillary vehicles of itself, the impulse capable saucer section separates and can land on a planet - or a hangar of another ship.
+The *Dove* is the only auxillary vessel on the *Aviary* which has a saucer separation feature.
+Since the *Dove* doesn't have any auxillary vehicles of itself, the impulse capable saucer section separates and can land on a planet - or a hangar of another ship.
 And the engineering section remains behind, in case a bailout is needed.

 ![Saucer Separation](images/diplomat-saucer-separation.png)